bonbonn1912/ConsoleEloCsgo/README.md

 ## Usage
     Add the following launch option to CS:GO
      -netconport 2121
-     type "status" into your console an see the Faceit Elo after ~3 Seconds
+     type "status" or "getelo" into the console so see the results.

 ## There is no risk of being banned